jdc20181/BeffsBrowser/README.md

 You can also check for updates by hitting the Version Label on the ToolBar in-App and choose "Check for updates" if updates are availalbe a button will show for you to download the new zip.
 Remember to Close out BeffsBrowser, and uninstall the previous verions.

-*Bug Alert!*

-I have discovered some more bugs some of which prevent the use of some popular features.
-I am working on these, and hope to get some of them taken care of before the release.
-If not hold tight as I will fix them in the releases to follow!

-*Expected Release Date*

-*Update* It could be the beginning of '17 before a update is ready!

 #Version 1.6.0 Has been Released!